-If your organization manages a database with all your contacts, members, and donor history, using an online software can help you keep the data organized.
+If your organization manages a database with all your contacts, members, and donor history, using pro tools for nonprofits can help you keep the data organized.

 Here are five digital tools for your nonprofit to send and store your documents, spreadsheets, photos, and other digital files: